tesa-klebeband/EuropeStadiumTour_Widget/README.md

 # EuropeStadiumTour_Widget
-A Rammstein themed widget for Garmin devices, that displays the days left to a Concert
+A Rammstein themed widget for Garmin devices, that displays the days left to a concert